Concordium/concordium.github.io/source/mainnet/net/references/manage-accounts.rst

 The on-chain part of the account consists of:

-- the credentials of the credential holders associated with the account
+- the :ref:`credentials<glossary-credential>` of the credential holders associated with the account
 - public balance
-- shielded balance
+- :ref:`shielded balance<glossary-shielded-balance>`
 - account sequence number
 - public keys of each credential to verify transaction signatures.